Shershabadia: Present circumstances

-The Shershabadia people reportedly speak Maldaiya Bengali, a subdialect of the North Central Bengali dialect of Bengali.
-Those who reside in Bihar and Jharkhand have knowledge of Hindi and Urdu.
+manner of speaking.
+The aspirates are pronounced clearly throughout this dialect like Standard Bengali.Those who reside in Bihar and Jharkhand have knowledge of Hindi and Urdu.

 They are a community of settled agriculturist, but as their population has grown, the land ownership has been sub-divided.
 This has led to many becoming landless, and a growth of those in the community who are agricultural labour, day labour, teaching, business etc. This drift is aggravated also due to the river bank erosion along the Ganges which flows through the parts of the southern Malda and Northern Murshidabad.

 The community entirely belongs to Sunni Muslim.
 The majority do not belong to any of the four recognized theological schools of Islam viz.
 Hanafi, Shafi'i, Maliki and Hanbali.
 Rather they follow all the correct call from all the four Imams and they are known as Ahl-i Hadith (strict followers of the Quran and Hadith).
 Preaching of any Pir/ Darbesh (Muslim Saint) is not accepted of them normally.
 Except the prayer in funeral ground they do not perform Jiyarat (a type of prayer kindling light).
 As a whole they are not involved in popular Muharram but some of them are remain on fasting throughout the day.
 Charham and Chalisha (observance on fourth and fortieth day after death) are not performed in most of the Shershabadia Community.

 Social Traditions

 They live in the organised settlements of their own in a para or village.
 Few households from the same area forms a Jamat or Dōsh.
 This Jamat is responsible for managing ceremonies related to birth, marriage and death.
 It also settles the familial and land disputes locally.
 The role of Sōrdar of the Jamat (Chief of the Community) is very important in this society.

 Their females follow the system of Parda (Veil) as far as practiced.
 Shershabadia women are experts in stitching Kantha/Kheta (clothes) and singing Shershabadia Geed (songs).

 Marriage is solemnised mostly at daytime.
 During marriages they perform the rituals like Haldi Makha, Bayna Kora, Geed Gaha, Thubra Khawa etc.

-Their traditional food items include Kalayer uti/ruti, Ayaikhar Khir, Bhakka, Patasapta, Pantabhat, Jalbhat, Andhasa/Adarsa, Chityai/Chitua Pitha etc.
+Their traditional food items include Kalaiyer ruti, Ayaikhar Khir, Bhakka (Bhapa) pitha, Patisapta pitha, Pantabhat/Jolbhat, Andhasa/Adarsa, Chityai/Chitua Pitha etc.